Developing and Operating a Hotline

 Written by: Richard Kusserow on March 25, 2013

 A hotline is a critical part of any effective compliance program.
 It is an important avenue of communication between employees and management, in that it permits employees to report sensitive matters outside the normal supervisory channels.
 Absence of such lines of communication restricts management knowledge about matters that could be of critical importance.
 Failure to implement, or worse yet, properly use this linkage could also result in great liability for the organization.
-There are many uses for employee hotlines.
+There are many uses for hotlines and outsourcing the operation to an employee hotline provider is common.
 It can permit transmission of information concerning violations of regulations, laws, and proper business and billing practices, etc. Recent Supreme Court decisions concerning sexual harassment and hostile work environment, create a near strict liability situation for employers that fail to establish communication links for employees to alert management to potential and emerging problems.
 Other human resource management issues are also high on any company hotline agenda, including discrimination, Occupational Safety and Health Administration (OSHA) matters, wrongful discharge, among others.
 A hotline can provide a means by which clarification can be made to standing instructions, policies, procedures, and the company standards of conduct.

 Learn About Our Confidential Hotline ServicesGet Free Quote & Demo